OneKeePass/desktop/README.md

 - Basic Auto-Type feature that sends simulated keypresses to other applications in macOS
 - Quick database unlock feature using TouchID for macOS
 - Any number of databases can be created and used
+- Optional additional security by using a key file with or without a master password
 - Fully offline

 ## Todo